krdeutsch/Varroa-control-limits-virus-spillover-data-files-and-scripts/README.md

     - Sampling_Date : the date each colony was sampled to measure varroa loads
     - Julian_Day : the 2020 Julian day for the date the sample was collected
     - Apiary_ID : identification code for the apiary at which the sample was collected
-    - Num_colonies : there number of colonies in the apiary where the colony was located
+    - Num_colonies : the number of colonies in the apiary where the colony was located
     - Percent_varroa : the number of mites per 100 bees (percent infestation level) in the colony
     - Virus_Screening : denotes whether the colony was included in subsequent DWV screening (Yes = bees from the colony were screened for DWV, No = bees from the colony were not screened for DWV)
 *Note that only a subset of colonies included in this dataset were selected for DWV screening, but data from all colonies were included to calculate apiary-average varroa levels.*